catmcgarvey/branching-strategy-demo/graph_ql_example.md

 }
 ```

 6. Up to this point we have only been peforming read operations.
 Next we will try to update an existing comment in GitHub with a reaction emoji.
 We use a mutation to do this.
 The mutation below has an argument of AddReactionInput.
+Copy this into the same input box as the queries.

 ```
 mutation addReaction($input: AddReactionInput!){